amejiarosario/amejiarosario.github.io/source/_posts/2018-07-18-Data-Structures-for-Beginners-Trees-binary-search-tree-tutorial.md

 ## Balanced vs. Non-balanced Trees

-So far, we have discussed how to `add`, `remove` and `find` elements.
+So far, we have discussed how to `add`, `remove`, and `find` elements.
 However, we haven't talked about runtimes.
 Let's think about the worst-case scenarios.

 Let's say that we want to add numbers in ascending order.